**This is an updated post**

 The good news is that being an Early Childhood Educator requires less intensive study as opposed to traditional teaching routes.

 Are you ready to begin a fulfilling career in childcare?
-Find out where an online course in childhood education could take you with Open Colleges today.
+Find out where an online course in education support could take you with Open Colleges today.